What Is a Manulife One Mortgage?

 The savings come from three very practical factors:

-Debt consolidation at a lower secured rate
+consolidating debt at a lower secured rate

-Efficient use of savings, which reduces interest instead of earning minimal savings interest
+using savings efficiently to reduce interest instead of earning minimal savings interest

 What About the Monthly Fee?